Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble

 Figs.\,\ref{fig:nature design is bad}(a)-(b) indicate that with increasing epochs, both training loss and HS distance rapidly decrease.
-A reduction in HS distance shows that the difference between the input state $\tau_t\otimes\rho_t$ and the output state $U(\boldsymbol{\theta})(\tau_t\otimes\rho_t)U^{\dagger}(\boldsymbol{\theta})$ becomes minimal, ultimately converging to zero.
-At this point, tracing over the subsystem containing $\tau_t$ would yield a result close to $\rho_t$.
+A reduction in this distance indicates that the reduced circuit output $\tilde{\rho}_{t-1}$ approaches the noisy input state $\rho_t$, ultimately becoming nearly identical to it.
 Fig.\,\ref{fig:nature design is bad}(c) shows that QGDM cannot alter the input state during the generation process.
 The denoising process merely outputs the quantum state fed into it.
 Hence the fidelity between the generated quantum state and target remains unchanged.

 The comparison between the final generated quantum state $\tilde{\rho}_0$ (shown in the first row) and $\rho_0$ (displayed in the second row) is illustrated in Fig.\,\ref{fig:bad generation}.
 Given the complex nature of the density matrix, the figure separately draws the real and imaginary parts, with the former on the left and the latter on the right.
 This visualization clearly shows that $\tilde{\rho}_0$ remains equal to the completely mixed state $\rho_T$, indicating that $U(\boldsymbol{\theta})$ essentially reproduces the input state.
 This highlights the critical need for a well-designed denoising process in QGDM that effectively integrates information between the noisy input state $\rho_t$ and the timestep embedding state $\tau_t$, especially considering the minor differences in quantum states across adjacent timesteps.
 The results and discussions in our study intend to provide valuable insights for the future development of similar quantum machine learning models.